 Human communication is mostly verbal and language plays a vital role.
-Different communities, ethnicities, and regions use distinct dialects and languages for effective communication.
-Thus, migrating to a country that does not speak your local language can bring about challenges of its own.
+Some people claim that anyone living in a country where an unfamiliar language is spoken can lead to cultural and functional problems.
+Truly, migrating to a country that does not speak your local language can bring about challenges of its own.

 To conclude, anyone who moves to a new region must make an effort to learn the vernacular.
-Therefore, I would agree with the statement and voice out that lack of communication skills can be upsetting, both practically and socially.
+Therefore, I would agree with the statement and voice out that lack of communication skills can be upsetting, both socially and practically.

 Justus has talents that excite wonder and admiration.
 Founder of Ask Learning, he is a wiz-kid who later found his passion in writing.
 As a calm and diligent individual, most students find a guiding light under his leadership.
 He teaches crafty structures in IELTS writing and gives a complete hand holding in it.
 He pulls off amazing methods to cope with grammar troubles students usually have.
 You may contact Justus on his Official email id.